 Amy & Mr.D

-El Meze Website, NOTE: In 2016 we learned that El Meze had closed and while we miss this extraordinary culinary experience, we wish Chef Muller only the best and look forward to his next project.
+El Meze Website, NOTE: In 2016 we learned that El Meze had closed.
+Is all of Taos in mourning? (yep) Do we wish Chef Muller only the best and look forward to his next project? (youbetcha we do!)

 Chef Muller’s cookbook, La Comida: The Foods, Cooking, and Traditions of the Upper Rio Grande